Less LLM, More Documents: Searching for Improved RAG: Experiment

 \subsubsection{Why Does Corpus Scaling Improve RAG?}

 At the micro level, corpus scaling increases the likelihood that retrieved passages explicitly contain the gold answer.
 With a small corpus scale ($n=1$), retrieved chunks often lack factual mentions.
-The larger $n$ brings both the query and the answer terms into the context, directly providing the generator with grounding evidence as intended in RAG.
+The larger $n$ brings the direct answer terms into the context, providing the generator with grounding evidence as intended in RAG.

 \end{tcolorbox}

 At the aggregate level, we measure the probability that at least one of the top-8 retrieved chunks fed into the generator contains a gold answer string, using the same normalization/aliasing as our EM metric.
 We refer to this probability as the \textbf{Gold Answer Coverage Rate}, which upper-bounds achievable EM under perfect reasoning.
 Figure~\ref{fig:gold-coverage} shows two key findings: \begin{itemize} \item \textbf{Monotonic Growth.} Gold answer coverage often rises consistently with corpus scale, confirming that corpus expansion increases the likelihood of providing usable evidence. \item \textbf{Dataset Variation.} The magnitude of this benefit differs across benchmarks.
 TriviaQA exhibits substantially higher coverage than NQ or WebQ, indicating stronger overlap between its information needs and ClueWeb22. \end{itemize}